theboman/handbook-node/README.md

 This is a project to explore examples of coding, not necessarily the best practices for a production environment.
 We will work to document pitfalls/tradeoffs, but do think of this as a sandbox and not as a production ready application.

+1. after setting up and running mongo db locally
+2. make sure you create an .env file

 ## Open to Contributors

 This is a project for learning/exploring a node express backend.
 There will be code duplication, redundant use of databases and other technology to further understanding of how things can/will work through examples.
 That said definitely jump in with tips/tricks/ideas for improvement either here via issues or via dm to @explorejs on twitter or in our community.
 Happy Coding.